wenhao-yap/Java-Notes/OCAJP/String.md

 System.out.println(letters.indexOf('B',2)); //4
 ```

-#### substring()
+#### 3. subString()

-* return a substring of a String from the position specified to the end of String
+- return a substring of a String from the position specified to the end of String
-* substring method doesn't include character at end position
+- substring method doesn't include character at end position
-  * Length of String returned by subString = end - start
+  - Length of String returned by subString = end - start

 ``` java
 String letters = "ABCAB";